Digital Transformation: Real Options to Win in the Digitization Game

 During periods of rapid change, traditional financial approaches like Net Present Value (NPV) that in effect treat any uncertainty as a reason not to act can create a bias toward either paralysis or timid steps that prove inadequate to either countering disruptive threats or fully exploiting new opportunities.

-Without resorting to complex formulas, the principle of real-options thinking that helps set enterprises up for long-term success in such environments is projecting the value an investment across different market scenarios.
+Without resorting to complex formulas, the principle of real-options thinking that helps set enterprises up for long-term success in such environments is projecting the value of an investment across different market scenarios.
 For digital investments, this should take into account the march toward greater digitization, the possibility of disruption, or new opportunities made possible by digitization (for example, a growing ecosystem of app-based car services, to return to our story).

 The strategic implications are as follows: